haga-rak/fluxzy.core/docs/actions/ApplyTagAction.md

 {.alert .alert-info}
 :::
-**onAuthorityReceived** This scope denotes the moment fluxzy is aware the destination authority.
-In a regular proxy connection, it will occur the moment where fluxzy parsed the CONNECT request.
+**requestHeaderReceivedFromClient** This scope occurs the moment fluxzy parsed the request header receiveid from client
 :::

 ### YAML configuration name